 Discuss these strategies with your design company.
 This will make sure the design is centered on the user and their journey rather than only the 3% of traffic ready to buy at this moment.

-Whoever or whatever you choose, at the end of the day, you're choosing the people.
-I find it can be helpful to look into the expertise and qualifications of the team members.
+When choosing a web design company, at the end of the day, you're choosing the people.
+We find it can be helpful to look into the expertise and qualifications of the team members.
 Is the team made up of web designers by trade?
 Can any team be found at all?
 The last thing you want is to be working through a contractor that uses the first few freelancers she can get her hands on.

 8. Evaluate Agency Culture and Communication